The Pancake Man Ran

-- Pancakes for Breakfast by Tommie DePaola (optional)
+- Book: Pancakes for Breakfast by Tommie DePaola (optional)

-- Tyler makes Pancakes by Tyler Florence & Craig Frazier (optional)
+- Book: Tyler makes Pancakes by Tyler Florence & Craig Frazier (optional)

-Tell the children they will play with a pretend tan pancake man while they add sounds to the -an ending to make words such as pan, tan, man, ran, can, and fan.
+The children will play with a pretend tan pancake man as they add sounds to the -an ending to make words such as pan, tan, man, ran, can, and fan.

 - Read Pancakes for Breakfast by Tommie DePaola or Tyler makes Pancakes by Tyler Florence & Craig Frazier (optional).

-- Let the children hide the pancake man in a van or a can and write "The pancake man is in the van," or "The pancake man is in the can."
+- Let the children hide the pancake man in a can and a van and write "The pancake man is in the can," or "The pancake man is in the van."

-Play a "pass the tan pancake man" game
+Play the "pass the tan pancake man" game

-- Have the children sit in a circle and take turns passing the paper man.
+- Have the children sit in a circle and take turns passing around the paper man.

-- As children get the man, have them say a new word that ends in -an.
+- As each child gets the paper man, have them say a new word that ends in -an.

 - Write each new word on the board.

-- Repeat the game, but this time, have the children write each word on the paper man.
+- Repeat the game, but this time, have the children write their word on the paper man.

 - Emphasize the process of blending beginning sounds with the -an ending to spell each word.

-- With word blending cards (see below), have the children make new words by changing either of the consonants:
+- With word blending cards, have the children make new words by changing either of the consonants: